mouseless/baked/docs/architecture/application.md

 > `Do` is automatically added as a global using so that you can directly make a
 > call to `Build.Application`.

+## Adding Features

-Notice that DO does not allow you to use `build.Services.Add` `app.Use` methods directly.
-We made this design decision because the order of `Add`/`Use` calls depends on the features you need to use.
-Since DO comes with a set of features already added, it may cause unexpected behaviour.
-To add a new feature to a DO application, you need to make use of feature/layer system.
+To add a new feature to an application, you need to make use of feature / layer system.

+> :warning:
+>
+> Notice that it does not allow you to use `build.Services.Add` or `app.Use`
+> methods directly.
+We made this design decision because the order of
+> `Add`/`Use` calls depends on the features you need to use.
+Since DO comes
+> with a set of features already added, it may cause unexpected behaviour.